 Everything I read said to leave them for 72 hours.
 We left ours for at least 100.
 Yes, much longer.
 But we held out hope.
 Hope that it was still going to work, that there was going to be a bounce.

-Holding the egg seemed quite odd, it was rubbery, and tougher than it seemed.
+Holding the egg seemed quite odd, it was like a rubber egg, and tougher than it seemed.
 We all handled it, and it didn’t break.
 It did however fail the bounce test.
 My kids had a good laugh at it, and then we checked out of the membrane.

 What Happens When You Remember